wabualela/moodle-local_aiassistant/README.md

 ## Next Steps

 ### Short Term
-1. Create web service endpoints for AI communication
-2. Integrate with Moodle's core AI subsystem
-3. Add error handling and user feedback
-4. Implement message persistence
+1. Implement message persistence so conversations survive reloads.
+2. Pass course and page context into the AI request for more relevant answers.
+3. Surface AI policy/usage warnings in the UI and allow quick retry/resubmit flows.
+4. Add file attachment support (forward to providers that permit it).

 ### Long Term
-1. Add context awareness (current course, page type, etc.)
-2. Support for file attachments
-3. Voice input support
+1. Voice input support
-4. Multi-language AI responses
+2. Multi-language AI responses
-5. Analytics and usage tracking
+3. Analytics and usage tracking
-6. Admin dashboard for monitoring
+4. Admin dashboard for monitoring
+5. Optional streaming responses

 ## Architecture